Info

 Try

 Try before you buy.
-You can apply for remote testing of a GH200, GB200 or Mi300 system.
-After approval, you will be given login credentials for remote access.
-If you want to come by and see it for yourself and run some tests, that is also possible any time.
+You can apply for remote testing.
+You will then be given login credentials for remote access.
+If you want to come by and see for yourself and run some tests, that is also possible any time.

 Currently available for testing: